matiaspakua/tech.notes.io/pages/general_topic/specialization_building_cloud_computing_solutions_at_scale.md

 Edge-based machine learning is the process of <mark style="background: #FFF3A3A6;">running machine learning models on an edge device to collect, process, and recognize patterns within datasets</mark>.
 The device itself has everything it needs, and in many cases, the hardware is optimized to be able to do it at low power.
 Edge-based processing allows you to do things on the device, and there are many examples of edge-based devices such as Coral TPU, AWS DeepLens, DeepRacer, and Intel neural compute stick.
 These devices can run without needing to talk to the internet, and there are a lot of applications in the future.

+### Edge ML and 5G

+  The proliferation of edge-based devices, which can do prediction on the physical device and are more powerful than your laptop at specific tasks is in the near future.

+  These devices can have a camera and hardware that can do the prediction and then go into a cloud environment.
+The theory behind edge-based machine learning is also covered.
+One of the interesting things about 5G is that it could potentially get rid of fiber networks.
+Additionally, these devices could be put in locations where they’re able to also have this fiber speed.
+It’s opening up a new opportunity.
+The offline aspects of edge-based machine learning are also interesting, especially in situations like self-driving cars or drones where it’s making life or death decisions.
+If it can’t talk to the network, that’s a big problem.

+5G is the fifth generation of cellular technology, designed to increase speed, reduce latency, and improve flexibility of wireless services.
+It has a theoretical peak speed of **20 Gbps**, which is **20 times faster** than 4G .
+5G also promises lower latency, which can improve the performance of business applications as well as other digital experiences such as online gaming, videoconferencing, and self-driving cars.

+5G networks are virtualized and software-driven, and they exploit cloud technologies.
+The 5G network will also simplify mobility, with seamless open roaming capabilities between cellular and Wi-Fi access.
+The new Wi-Fi 6 wireless standard (also known as 802.11ax) shares traits with 5G, including improved performance.

+5G technology works by using higher radio frequencies that are less cluttered, called 'millimeter waves' (mmwaves).
+These waves allow for it to carry more information at a much faster rate.
+5G New Radio, the global standard for a more capable 5G wireless air interface, will cover spectrums not used in 4G.
+New antennas will incorporate technology known as massive MIMO (multiple input, multiple output), which enables multiple transmitters and receivers to transfer more data at the same time.

+5G networks can create software-defined subnetwork constructs known as network slices.
+These slices enable network administrators to dictate network functionality based on users and devices.
+5G also enhances digital experiences through machine-learning (ML)-enabled automation.

+**References:**
+- What Is 5G? - How Does 5G Network Technology Work - Cisco. https://www.cisco.com/c/en/us/solutions/what-is-5g.html.
+- What is 5G Technology and How Does it Work? - TWI. https://www.twi-global.com/technical-knowledge/faqs/What-is-5G.
+- How 5G Works | HowStuffWorks. https://electronics.howstuffworks.com/5g.htm.

+### Hardware Inference Model Solutions in Edge Machine Learning

 # References